Wage Garnishment

 What Can You Do if You Are Being Garnished?

 If you are being garnished, you may feel like there is nothing you can do.
-However, there are a number of options available to you, and an experienced San Marcos wage garnishment attorney can help you explore your options.
+However, there are several options available to you, and an experienced San Marcos wage garnishment attorney can help you explore these options.

 Some of the options you have are: